GENI-NSF/geni-tools/README-omni.txt

  http://www.protogeni.net/trac/protogeni/wiki/ImageHowTo (ticket #186)
  - Provision now supplies the `geni_rspec_version` option, to specify the manifest format to use.
+ - All keys in omni_config are stored lowercase - including aggregate nicknames.
+This means nicknames are case insensitive, and must be looked up that way. (ticket # 218)

 New in v2.1:
  - Fix ugly error on createslice error (ticket #192)